Close×

 For more information, visit the About Us page.

-Sport et loisir de l’île de Montréal : Sport et Loisir de l’île de Montréal is a regional, independent, non-profit organization that contributes to the development and promotion of recreation, sports, physical activity, and the outdoors on the Island of Montreal by supporting communities and stakeholders and creating synergy between them through consulting services, networking, promotion, and training.
+Sport et Loisir de l’île de Montréal : Sport et Loisir de l’île de Montréal is a regional, independent, non-profit organization that contributes to the development and promotion of recreation, sports, physical activity, and outdoor pursuits on the Island of Montreal by supporting communities and stakeholders and fostering synergy among them through consulting services, networking, promotion, and training.

-Montréal — Healthy Metropolis supports networks of stakeholders who join forces to promote healthy lifestyles for all Montrealers.
+Montréal — Métropole en santé supports networks of stakeholders who join forces to promote healthy lifestyles for all Montrealers.

-Montréal Physiquement Active supports networks of stakeholders who join forces to promote physically active lifestyles for all Montrealers.
+Montréal Physically Active supports networks of stakeholders who join forces to promote physically active lifestyles for all Montrealers.

-Sports Montréal: Sports Montréal's mission is to inspire a passion for physical activity from an early age by creating positive, educational, and accessible sports experiences.
-Sports Montréal is the organization that runs the Montréal Games, owned by the City of Montréal.
+Sports Montréal: Sports Montréal’s mission is to foster a passion for physical activity from an early age by creating positive, educational, and accessible sports experiences.
+Sports Montréal is the organization that runs the Montreal Games, owned by the City of Montreal.

-RSEQ Montreal: RSEQ Montreal is a non-profit organization that brings together all schools in the Pointe-de-l'Île School Service Center, the Montreal School Service Center, and 31 French-language private colleges in Montreal.
+RSEQ Montréal: RSEQ Montréal is a non-profit organization that brings together all schools in the Centre de services scolaire de la Pointe-de-l’Île, the Centre de services scolaire de Montréal, and 31 French-language private high schools in Montréal.

-RSEQ Montreal's mission is to contribute to educational perseverance and success, as well as personal development, by promoting health, sports, and physical activity among students.
+RSEQ Montréal’s mission is to contribute to student retention and educational success, as well as personal development, by promoting health, sports, and physical activity in the student community.

-RSEQ Lac-Saint-Louis: A key partner in promoting educational success through sports, physical activity, and healthy lifestyles, RSEQ Lac-Saint-Louis is a service organization that supports school service centers and private institutions within its territory.
+RSEQ Lac-Saint-Louis: As a key partner in promoting educational success through sports, physical activity, and healthy lifestyles, RSEQ Lac-Saint-Louis is a service organization that supports school service centers and private schools within its territory.

-The RSEQ Lac-Saint-Louis territory comprises the elementary and secondary schools of the Marguerite-Bourgeoys School Service Center (CSSMB), the Trois-Lacs School Service Center (CSSTL), and private educational institutions (FEEP) located within the territory (as defined by the two school service centers).
+The RSEQ Lac-Saint-Louis territory comprises the elementary and secondary schools of the Marguerite-Bourgeoys School Service Center (CSSMB), the Trois-Lacs School Service Center (CSSTL), and the private schools (FEEP) located within the territory (as defined by the two school service centers).

-RSEQ GMAA: The Greater Montreal Athletic Association (GMAA) is a school sports organization devoted to the promotion of athletics in the English schools of the greater Montreal region.
+RSEQ GMAA: The Greater Montreal Athletic Association (GMAA) is a school sports organization dedicated to promoting athletics in English-language schools in the Greater Montreal area.

 Provincial sports organizations

-Quebec federations recognized by the ministry responsible for sports or Canadian federations recognized by Sport Canada.
-A sports federation has the following responsibilities:
+Quebec federations recognized by the ministry responsible for sports, or Canadian federations recognized by Sport Canada.
+A sports federation A sports federation is responsible for:

-• develop and implement a plan to promote excellence in sports;
+• to develop and implement a plan to promote excellence in sports;

-• to implement training and development programs for sports managers;
+• to implement training and professional development programs for sports administrators;

-• to collaborate in the development and management of a network of competitions in its territory in its discipline(s);
+• to help develop and manage a network of competitions within its territory in its discipline(s);

-• to govern the discipline(s) within its field of activity;
+• to regulate the discipline(s) within its field of activity;

-• to represent the structure of its sport(s) to other institutions (national or international federations).
+• to represent the structure of its sport(s) in dealings with other organizations (national or international federations).

-Sports Quebec : In order to fulfill its mission and promote the interests of the Quebec sports system, SPORTSQUÉBEC oversees and coordinates numerous programs aimed at developing sport in Quebec.
+Sports Québec : To fulfill its mission and promote the interests of the Quebec sports system, SPORTSQUÉBEC oversees and coordinates numerous programs aimed at developing sports in Quebec.

-Sports and Studies Alliance : Recognized and subsidized by the Ministry of Education and the Ministry of Higher Education, the Alliance Sport-Études brings together 46 colleges, Cégep à distance, and eleven universities.
-Their mission is to support the perseverance and success, both academically and athletically, of high-level Quebec athletes pursuing higher education.
+Sports and Academics Alliance : Recognized and funded by the Ministry of Education and the Ministry of Higher Education, the Alliance Sport-Études brings together 46 colleges, the Cégep à distance, and eleven universities.
+Its mission is to support the academic and athletic perseverance and success of high-level Quebec athletes pursuing higher education.

-RSEQ : The Quebec Student Sports Network is a sports federation responsible for the development of sports within Quebec educational institutions.
+RSEQ : The Quebec Student Sports Network is a sports federation responsible for the development of sports within Quebec’s educational institutions.

-Aléo Foundation : The Aléo Foundation offers scholarships to promising student-athletes to ease their financial burden and encourage them to balance sports and their studies.
-It provides support services to its scholarship recipients to promote their overall development and encourage them to pursue their studies and sports.
+Aléo Foundation : The Aléo Foundation offers scholarships to promising student-athletes to ease their financial burden and encourage them to balance their athletic and academic pursuits.
+It provides support services to its scholarship recipients to foster their overall development and encourage them to continue their studies and athletic careers.

-Sport’Aide : Sport’Aide’s mission is to provide leadership in implementing initiatives that promote a healthy, safe, and harmonious sporting environment for young athletes and to provide support services to various stakeholders in the sporting community, at both the elite and recreational levels.
+Sport’Aide : Sport’Aide’s mission is to provide leadership in implementing initiatives that promote a healthy, safe, and harmonious sports environment for young athletes and to offer support services to various stakeholders in the sports community, at both the elite and recreational levels.

 Canadian and international sports organizations

-Canadian federations: National Sport Organizations (NSOs), sometimes referred to as National Sport Federations (NSFs), are the national governing bodies for their sport in Canada.
+Canadian Federations: National sport organizations (NSOs), sometimes referred to as national sport federations (NSFs), are national governing bodies for their respective sports in Canada.
 They perform many important functions, including:

 • govern all aspects of a sport in Canada;